Prasanthyb/API-Creation-and-Testing-for-TURNERS/README.md

-MISSION 1

-The dependencies used in this project are
-    "express": "^4.18.2",
-    "nodemon": "^3.0.1",

-  "devDependencies": {
-    "faker": "^6.6.6",
-    "jest": "^29.7.0",
-    "supertest": "^6.3.3"
-I have created API 1, API 2 AND API 3.
+# APIs forTURNERS:-

+## Created 3 API s for TURNERS

+#  1 .
+API for CARVALUE calculation : http://localhost:4000/cars/carvalue(POST)

+#  2 .
+API for RISKRATING calculation : http://localhost:4000/cars/riskrating(POST)

+#  3. API for QUOTE calculation : http://localhost:4000/cars/quote(POST)

-All the APIs are tested working properly using Postman.
+# All the APIs are tested using JEST and SUPERTEST

-All the functions to create APIs are written in the folder /controls/controls.js Created the test file for this file /controls/controls.test.js Created the URLs for all the APIs /routes/Path.js Created test file for URLs  /routes/Path.test.js
+# JEST-COVERAGE is also used for more efficiency.